From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Experiments

-Quantitative results in Tab.~\ref{tab:hdtf_comparison} and~\ref{tab:bench_comparison} show that our \emph{editor} sets a new state of the art.
-On HDTF, it achieves superior visual quality (FID –12.6\%, FVD –25.0\%), stronger lip sync (Sync-C +4.9\%), and improved identity retention (CSIM +4.3\%) over the best prior method.
-On the more challenging \benchname{}, the advantages are even more pronounced: our model delivers better visual quality (NIQE 5.78 vs 6.11, BRISQUE 29.9 vs 39.2), higher lip–audio consistency (Sync-C +16.0\%), and stronger identity preservation (CSIM +6.1\%).
-Remarkably, it attains a success rate of 96.4\%, exceeding the strongest baseline by over 24 points, while most prior methods remain around only 60–70\%.
-This large margin underscores the robustness and practical reliability of our approach in diverse and unconstrained scenarios, as the paired contextual inputs supply complete identity and spatiotemporal cues that allow the model to generalize beyond controlled settings.
+Tables~\ref{tab:hdtf_comparison} and~\ref{tab:bench_comparison} show that $\Gfree$ establishes a new state-of-the-art.
+On HDTF, it achieves significant gains in visual quality (FID –12.6\%), lip sync (Sync-C +4.9\%), and identity retention (CSIM +4.3\%).
+These gains are amplified on the challenging \benchname{}, where $\Gfree$ delivers superior visual scores (NIQE 5.78, BRISQUE 29.9), lip sync (Sync-C +16.0\%), and identity preservation (CSIM +6.1\%).
+Notably, it attains a 96.4\% success rate (+24 points over the strongest baseline), highlighting the robustness of our mask-free approach in unconstrained scenarios.

-Interestingly, our \emph{generator$^*$} already surpasses prior methods on HDTF, with clear gains in identity preservation (CLIPS +1.7\%) and visual quality (FVD –26.8\%).
-This highlights the strong generative capacity of the DiT backbone and its potential as a contextual synthesizer under tailored principles.
-More importantly, when trained on synthetic contextual pairs, our \emph{editor} achieves further improvements (CSIM +3.3\%, Sync-C +6.4\%, and LPIPS –22.2\%) while maintaining comparable FVD.
-These results demonstrate the effectiveness of our self-bootstrapping paradigm: the backbone not only generates paired data but also benefits from it, enabling stronger mask-free dubbing.
+Crucially, while our mask-based $\mathcal{G}_{\text{mask}}^*$ already surpasses priors on HDTF (CLIPS +1.7\%, FVD –26.8\%), confirming the backbone's capacity for synthesizing realistic pseudo-pairs, our mask-free $\mathcal{G}_{\text{free}}$ achieves further improvements (CSIM +3.3\%, Sync-C +6.4\%, LPIPS –22.2\%) while maintaining comparable FVD.
+This effectively validates our paradigm, demonstrating that data synthesized by the mask-based generator successfully bootstraps a superior mask-free dubber.

-To further examine the self-bootstrapping effect, we evaluate the \emph{generator} tailored for data construction.
-We sampled 20 synthetic pairs unseen during \emph{editor} training, compared with the editor’s outputs from the same inputs.
-As shown in Tab.~\ref{tab:editor_vs_generator}, the \emph{editor} consistently outperforms the constructed pairs in lip sync and visual quality.
-Notably, it even achieves stronger identity consistency than the training pairs.
-We attribute this to the fact that slight mismatches in synthetic companions, especially in fine-grained identity details, behave as speech-irrelevant noise that is suppressed during training.
-Meanwhile, the \emph{editor} benefits far more from the rich, frame-aligned contextual signals than it is harmed by such noise, resulting in higher identity fidelity and stronger robustness.